 We will be happy to provide you with existing client references (with similar situations to yours, if possible) after we have an introductory meeting with you.

 We follow a team approach at Stepp & Rothwell, Inc. so that there are several professionals familiar with each client’s situation.
-One of our Planners handles the day-to-day relationship with each client and our Principals – Kathy Stepp, Howard Rothwell, Ken Eaton, Amy Guerich, and Larissa Grantham – are always available as needed.
+One of our Planners handles the day-to-day relationship with each client and our Principals – Kathy Stepp, Howard Rothwell, Ken Eaton, and Amy Guerich – are always available as needed.
 All of our client meetings are conducted by some combination of the Principals and the client’s Planner, based on the needs of the client at the time of the meeting.